Why Real Riders Avoid Drop-Shipped Leather Brands

 Buy from a transparent American maker with continuous production history.
 Legendary USA, Cockpit USA, BECK Northeaster, Vanson, and Schott NYC all qualify.
 Material grade and origin are disclosed, customer support is real, and the products have decades of consistent production behind them.
 The Legendary USA Made in USA motorcycle gear catalog is a good starting point.

-For real, transparently-sourced motorcycle apparel built around real rider use, the Legendary USA shop carries the full lineup of motorcycle jackets, Made in USA vests, deerskin gloves, A-2 and G-1 flight jackets, and BECK Northeaster horsehide pieces.
-Material grade and origin disclosed on every product page.
+For real, transparently-sourced motorcycle apparel built around genuine rider use, check out the Legendary USA shop.
+They carry a full lineup of motorcycle jackets, Made in USA vests, deerskin gloves, A-2 and G-1 flight jackets, and BECK Northeaster horsehide pieces.
+Material grade and origin are disclosed on every product page.